Sell Your Manufacturing Business in Los Angeles

 Los Angeles County manufacturers often command higher multiples than the national average — but the premium varies dramatically by sub-region and sector.

-High Barriers to Entry: Between SCAQMD permitting, disappearing industrial zoning, and Measure ULA's transfer tax, the cost of building or acquiring a new facility in LA County is extraordinarily high.
-Your existing operation is a fortress that competitors cannot replicate.
+• High Barriers to Entry: Between SCAQMD permitting requirements, the loss of more than 20% of M2 industrial zoning to residential conversion, and Measure ULA's 4% to 5.5% transfer tax on real estate sales above $5M, the cost of establishing a new manufacturing operation in LA County is prohibitively high.
+Your existing, permitted facility is a fortress that competitors cannot replicate — and buyers know it.

 In our recent transactions, LA County precision manufacturing businesses with AS9100 or ISO 13485 certifications have traded between 5.0x and 8.0x adjusted EBITDA, compared to a national average of 3.5x to 5.5x for similar businesses without those certifications.

 Curious what your business would trade for?
-We use recent comps from deals closed in Chatsworth, Vernon, Torrance, and El Segundo.
+We use recent comps from closed transactions in Chatsworth, Vernon, Torrance, El Segundo, and Commerce — not rules of thumb and not automated calculators.

 Frequently Asked Questions About Selling a Manufacturing Business in Los Angeles County